Vandalic War: Roman–Vandal relations until 533

 The Vandal state was unique in many respects among the Germanic kingdoms that succeeded the Western Roman Empire: instead of respecting and continuing the established Roman socio-political order, they completely replaced it with their own.
 Whereas the kings of Western Europe continued to pay deference to the emperors and minted coinage with their portraits, the Vandal kings portrayed themselves as fully independent rulers.
-The Vandals also consciously differentiated themselves from the native Romano-African population through their continued use of their native language and peculiar dress, which served to emphasize their distinct social position as the elite of the kingdom.
-In addition, the Vandals—like most Germanics, adherents of Arianism—persecuted the Chalcedonian majority of the local population, especially in the reigns of Huneric (r.
-477–484) and Gunthamund (r.
-484–496).
-The emperors at Constantinople protested at this, but the peace held for almost sixty years, and relations were often friendly, especially between Emperor Anastasius I (r.
-491–518) and Thrasamund (r.
-496–523), who largely ceased the persecutions.
+The Vandals also consciously differentiated themselves from the native Romano-African population through their continued use of their native language and peculiar dress, which emphasized their distinct social position as the elite of the kingdom.
+In addition, the Vandals, who were, like most Germanics, adherents of Arianism, persecuted the Chalcedonian majority of the local population, especially in the reigns of Huneric and Gunthamund.
+The emperors at Constantinople protested at this, but the peace held for almost sixty years, and relations were often friendly, especially between Emperor Anastasius I and Thrasamund, who largely ceased the persecutions.